jimnist/spreef/README.md

 example rails 3.2 app integrating spree 2.0 and refinerycms 2.1

+ideally, we want to integrate the users, but you COULD run a site with the two user systems.

 # THIS IS IN PROGRESS

 ### tags
 these correspond to steps along the way
 * rails_only
 * spree_only
+* spree_and_refinery_users

 ### adapted from
 * [https://gist.github.com/gnepud/5827411]